Blog

 4.2.
 Model Selection

 In order to utilize artificial intelligence for damage assessment, it is essential to establish the damage model.
-This model can be derived from various approaches, such as the Hashin Damage model, the Lemaitre model, or a pseudo-grain failure model employing conventional models as references.
+This model can be derived from various approaches, such as the Hashin Damage criteria, the Lemaitre model, or a pseudo-grain failure model employing conventional models as references.

 The pseudo-grain failure model aims to simulate the progressive failure of composites by considering the misalignment of short fibers within the matrix.
 This is particularly useful for short fiber thermoplastics.
 The model divides the composite material into pseudo-grains, each representing a small volume of the composite with a specific fiber orientation.
 It accounts for the inelastic behavior of the composite by modeling the damage and failure of these pseudo-grains under various loading conditions.